mage-one-com/qps/README.md

 # Quick Protection System (QPS)

 QPS is a request inspection module for Magento 1 stores.
-It receives its configuration via the API of https://mage-one.com/.
+It receives its rule sets via the API of https://mage-one.com/.

 # Important